wrekah/fedora-toolbox-custom-images/README.md

 1. I set env variable SDKMAN_DIR="/usr/local/sdkman" to make SDKMAN install binaries inside image.
-2. I put this into my ~/.zshrc file, so SDKMAN is only initialized when I am running inside toolbox. put that into your ~/.zshrc file
+2. I put this into my ~/.zshrc file, so SDKMAN is only initialized when I am running inside toolbox.
+Put this into your ~/.zshrc file

 ```
 if [ -f /run/.toolboxenv ]; then